Date of birth

 Republic of Ireland

-If you would like to sponsor Pierce for the 2020/21 season please contact Matthew Dawes from our commercial team via email email@example.com.
+If you would like to sponsor a player for the 2023/24 season please contact the Commercial Team via email firstname.lastname@example.org.

 The popular Irish-born full-back started his footballing career with Bray Wanderers where he was spotted by former Exeter City manager and then head of the Reading academy Eamonn Dolan.